MSDocsCHS/WSL-pr.zh-CN/basic-commands.md

 ---
-title: Basic commands for WSL
+title: 适用于 WSL 的基础指令
 description: Reference for the basic commands included with Windows Subsystem for Linux (WSL). ms.date: 11/28/2023 ms.topic: article
 ---

-# Basic commands for WSL
+# 适用于 WSL 的基础指令

 The WSL commands below are listed in a format supported by PowerShell or Windows Command Prompt.
 To run these commands from a Bash / Linux distribution command line, you must replace `wsl` with `wsl.exe`.
 For a full list of commands, run `wsl --help`.
 If you have not yet done so, we recommend [updating to the version of WSL installed from Microsoft Store](https://apps.microsoft.com/detail/9P9TQF7MRM4R) in order to receive WSL updates as soon as they are available. ([Learn more about installing WSL via Microsoft Store.](https://devblogs.microsoft.com/commandline/the-windows-subsystem-for-linux-in-the-microsoft-store-is-now-generally-available-on-windows-10-and-11/)).